 You'll also benefit from field trips that will fire your imagination, as well as work placements in some of the prestigious media organisations based in London.
 Our students have gained work experience at Harper Collins, The Sunday Times, Harper's Bazaar UK, BBC, leading health magazines and websites and many more.

-The MA is part of the internationally recognised Sir John Cass School of Art, Architecture and Design, a thriving hub of the creative arts.
-This will give you access to the rich array of exhibitions, talks, installations, lectures and performances that take place regularly in the School.
+This flourishing course is part of the internationally recognised Sir John Cass School of Art, Architecture and Design, a thriving hub of the creative arts; you will have access to the rich array of exhibitions, talks, installations, lectures and performances that take place regularly in the School.
 We're based in central London and students are encouraged and helped to make full use of the city's remarkable range of cultural and artistic events and programmes.
 Our students come to us from around the world, as well as the UK – we currently have students from the USA, India, Ireland, Italy and South Africa; this diversity creates a rich creative mix.

 You'll be assessed through assignments, coursework, media artefacts and portfolios made up of original written, visual and audio work.
 We encourage you to work to professional standards and produce polished portfolios that you can submit to editors and other media organisations.